Tjaart55/Tjaart55/README.md

 - 👋 Hi, I’m Tjaart
 - 👀 I’m interested in C#, C, Linux, JS, IoT, and Embedded Devices
 - 🌱 I’m currently learning more about product design...
-- See my contact details below
+- See my contact information at the bottom of the page
 - I will update this page on a regular basis, please check in again for more